-This stand was logged in 1986 and replanted in Douglas Fir.
-Except for the northern strip of large trees the rest of the forest consists of 20 yr old Douglas Fir planted in 1987.
-We see three good, healthy trees out of every ten due to lack of good thinning practice in the last ten years.
-We are planning to undertake a non commercial thinning in 2009.
-If well managed, this stand should become healthier and grow.
-Jordan Creek runs E to W across this stand and so we must consider the riparian restrictions in any future harvest.
+This stand was logged in 1986 and replanted with a "Weyerhauser fast growing thirty year sawlog" Douglas Fir.
+Except for a northern strip of large trees the rest of the forest consists of 32 yr old Douglas Fir planted in 1987.
+We see three good, healthy trees out of every ten due to lack of good thinning practice by ourselves.
+We have begun thinning over the past seven years.
+We have learned our lesson by seeing the results of not managing this stand.
+It is in distress.
+Crown lock is prevalent and our plan is to cut 25% of the stems in 2018 and hope for the stand to restore itself.
+Jordan Creek runs S to N across this stand and so we need to consider riparian restrictions in any future harvest.